baindlapranayraj/proof-of-blogs/rust_compiler_for_dummies.md

 I don't expect you to know all the terms shown in the picture above, but don't worry by the end of this blog, you will understand all of them.
 Let's go step by step, peeling back each layer to understand what happens while compiling our code.

+Keeping this big picture in mind lets start peeling the Orange 🍊.

 ### Layer One: Lexing,Parsing and AST:

 Lets take an example as an source code: